What Japanese rice is and why texture defines it

 In practical kitchen terms, the category matters because it tells you what kind of eating experience to expect.
 Japanese rice is not meant to behave like dry, separate basmati or intensely aromatic jasmine rice.
 It is meant to support chopstick-friendly eating, compact shapes such as onigiri, and simple meals where the rice is central rather than incidental.
 That same texture is also why sushi rice and Japanese short-grain rice are so often discussed together.

-How Japanese rice differs from other rice types
+Why Japanese rice cooks and eats differently from other types

 The most important difference is texture.
-Japanese rice holds more moisture after cooking and has a soft cling that makes it easier to lift, shape, and pair with sauces or toppings.
+Japanese rice holds more moisture after cooking and has a soft cling that makes it easier to lift, shape, and pair with sauces or toppings such as furikake.
 That does not mean every Japanese rice tastes the same, but it does mean the style is closer to tender and rounded than dry and fluffy.

 Compared with jasmine rice, Japanese rice is usually less floral but more cohesive and subtly sweet.
 Compared with basmati, it is shorter in grain shape, less separate on the plate, and more suitable for bowls, sushi, and compact rice dishes.
 Compared with many Calrose products, Japanese premium table rice often tastes a little cleaner, softer, and more polished in texture, though labels in export markets can blur these distinctions.